hardwario/website/content/projects/catch-the-mist.en.md

 In this project, you will learn to make a **fridge opening detector.** 👈

-All you need is the box with button and the USB dongle in the basic BigClown [Starter Kit](https://shop.hardwario.com/starter-kit/).
+All you need is the box with button and the USB dongle in the basic HARDWARIO [Starter Kit](https://shop.hardwario.com/starter-kit/).

 {{< modules >}}